alcover/buffet/README.md

 - a *REF* to *src*'s target if *src* is *REF*
 - a *VUE* on *src*'s data if *src* is *SSO* or *VUE*

-If the return is a *REF*, the targetted owner cannot be released before either
+If the return is a *REF*, the targetted data cannot be released before either
 - the return is released
-- the return is detached as owner, e.g. when you `append` to it.
+- the return is detached, e.g. when you `append` to it.

 ```C
 // view own